Employment Based Immigration & Workplace Compliance FAQs

 There are very specific nit-picky rules about where and when the employer must advertise the position to U.S. workers.
 It must also post a notice on site or through a collective bargaining group.
 (There are additional requirements for professional level jobs.)
 If anyone meeting the minimum requirements for the job answers the ad, the employer must interview the candidates.
 If anyone is rejected for the job, it must be for objective, quantifiable reasons related to the ad.
 If the employer finds qualified candidates, then basically, the whole process stops, unless the employer has multiple openings.
 If the employer cannot find qualified, willing or able US workers or can show it lawfully rejected US applicants, then DOL will review the employer’s efforts for compliance with the rules.
 In many cases, DOL asks to audit the ads and recruitment information, thus delaying the case.
 In some cases, they will ask the employer to re-do the recruitment under DOL supervision.

 The final phase of the green card process is the foreign national’s own application for a green card wherein he or she proves admissibility.
 This can be done in the USA through “adjustment of status” (Form I-485) if the person is in valid status.
 Alternatively, the employee can file for an “immigrant visa” abroad at a US consulate.
 Upon entry with the immigrant visa, the employee will receive the green card.
-The quota in the given category must be “current” in order to file for adjustment of status or the immigrant visa.
+The quota in the given category must be “current” in order to have the adjustment of status or the immigrant visa granted.
 The foreign national must be “in valid status” in order to file form I-485 (there are some exceptions).
 Sometimes when the quota is open, it can be concurrently filed with the I-140.
-At this point, the employee must show intent to take up the job and that he or she is a good immigrant and not inadmissible.
+At this point, the employee must show intent to take up the job, and that he or she is a good immigrant and not inadmissible.
 There are some exceptions for long delayed cases where the employee can take up another “same or similar” job.

 Q. 5 What is Form I-9, E-Verify, and “workplace compliance”?